ChenHe-InfoViz/CO2-Explorer/README.md

 - a line chart and a map for exploring various countries' CO2 emission values during 1960 and 2013;

-- a note component for users to share their discoveries.
+- a note component for users to publish their discoveries.

 It is a Node.js web application using Express framework and MongoDB for data storage.
 To run this app: